jemin555/C-WP/README.md

 =>It  saves  time  and  cost

-=>It has  automatic  garbic  collection.
+=>It has  automatic  garbage  collection.

 =>It  is  a  pure  oops  language.